ranteg-virk/DasFEE/README.md

 # Das-FEE-Project
 Front-End Engineering Project for Evaluation (2nd Semester)

-soi.map is a simple productivity rating website using which you can track your progress over time.
+soi.map is a simple productivity rating webpage using which you can track your progress over time.
 It's built using HTML, CSS, JavaScript and Chart.js.

 Users can:
-- View a monthly calendar
-- Click any date
+- Click any date on month wise calendar
-- Assign a productivity rating from 1–10
+- Assign a productivity rating from 1–10 for the day
 - Store ratings using LocalStorage
-- View monthly productivity insights in a line chart
+- Therefore, view monthly productivity insights

 Features:
 - Monthly calendar view